Why get HHA certified?

 You can call your home health aide training coordinator and ask if there are past students you can speak with.
 Many of these facilities have a list of “referrals” for just that purpose – so take advantage of it!

 When getting in touch with the former student (now a home health aide or a certified nursing assistant) ask away.
-Ask her what to expect on the multiple choice questions, ask if she had enough time and how to best manage time throughout the test, ask her what she found the most difficult, etc.
+Ask her what to expect on the multiple choice questions, ask if she had enough time and how to best manage time throughout, ask her what she found the most difficult, etc.

 Of course it varies by state.